nanasci/nanasci.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a first-year PhD student at CU Boulder, advised by [Prof. Nikolaus Correll](https://www.colorado.edu/cs/nikolaus-correll) and [Prof. Alessandro Roncone](https://www.colorado.edu/cs/alessandro-roncone).
+I am currently a first-year PhD student at CU Boulder, advised by [Prof. Nikolaus Correll](https://www.colorado.edu/cs/nikolaus-correll).

 My research goal is to build intelligent agents that can efficiently learn to understand and interact with our world.
 My work bridges two critical areas:
 1) **Agent Learning:** Improving the generalization and sample efficiency of reinforcement learning for robotic tasks like visual navigation and manipulation.